Spardevs/aurora-trip/app/src/main/java/br/com/ticpass/pos/sdk/README.md

 // Initialize all providers with application context AcquirerSdk.initialize(applicationContext)

-// Access a provider
-val paymentProvider = AcquirerSdk.payment
+// Access a provider - flavor-specific types inferred automatically val paymentProvider = AcquirerSdk.payment

 // Use the provider (implementation automatically selected based on build flavor) if (paymentProvider.isInitialized()) {
+    // Get the flavor-specific SDK instance
+    val sdkInstance = paymentProvider.getInstance()

-    // Use the provider
+    // Use the flavor-specific SDK features with proper typing
+    // Example for PagSeguro:
+    // sdkInstance.doPlugPagSpecificOperation()
+    //
+    // Example for Stone:
+    // sdkInstance.doStoneSpecificOperation()
 }
 ```